 Accounting Standards for Private Enterprises (ASPE): This framework is tailored for privately held companies.
 It offers simpler and less costly reporting options compared to IFRS, focusing on the needs of private enterprise stakeholders.

 International Financial Reporting Standards (IFRS): Publicly accountable enterprises, including publicly traded companies and financial institutions, must use IFRS.
-Some private companies might voluntarily adopt IFRS if they have significant foreign activities or investors requiring IFRS-compliant reports.
+Some private companies might voluntarily adopt IFRS if they have significant foreign operations or investors that require IFRS-compliant reports.

 Compliance with the Canada Revenue Agency (CRA)